 Aside from wandering around the area getting distracted by many dirty Asian massage parlors and sordid nightclubs, there is a lot much more to do in Shinjuku and Kabukicho at night that you might want to do after watching the Robot Restaurant show.

 - Find the Giant Godzilla peeking behind the Hotel Gracery and TOHO IMAX Cinema.

-- Sing all night at Karaoke-Kan with your friends and ask the front desk about their the all-you-can-drink course or nomihodai course.
+- Sing all night at Karaoke-Kan with your friends and ask the front desk about the nomihodai course (all-you-can-drink course).

-- Or if you’re looking for a peaceful and curious walk, visit the west side of Shinjuku Station and admire Shinjuku’s skyscrapers architecture from below.
+- Or if you’re looking for a peaceful and curious walk, visit the west side of Shinjuku Station and go to the Tokyo Government Metropolitan Building.